First Time User? Sign Up Now

 In stage 2, cancer is found in an "unfavorable" site (any one area not described as "favorable" in stage 1).
 The tumor is no larger than 5 centimeters and has not spread to lymph nodes.

 In stage 3, cancer is found in an "unfavorable" site (any one area not described as "favorable" in stage 1) and one of the following is true:

 In stage 4, the tumor may be any size and cancer may have spread to nearby lymph nodes.
 Cancer has spread to distant parts of the body, such as the lung, bone marrow, or bone.

 The grouping system is based on whether the cancer has spread and whether all the cancer was removed by surgery:

 Cancer was found only in the place where it started and it was completely removed by surgery.
 Tissue was taken from the edges of where the tumor was removed.
-The tissue was checked under a microscope by a pathologist and no cancer cells were found.
+This tissue was checked under a microscope by a pathologist and no cancer cells were found.